RekhaNSamudra/react-charts/README.md

 # react-charts
 React charts using faker data on json server

 This project includes BarChart & PieCharts from chart.js library.
-Faker.js is used to generate bulk dummy data of 100000 users and json server is used as dummy Backend API.
+Faker.js is used to generate bulk dummy data of 100000 users.
+And to render data dynamically in the charts, json server is used as dummy Backend API.

 Run this project in VS code or elsewhere as
 1. To run the server:-